Program Description

 Students who wish to minor in Middle Eastern Studies must complete either:

-- four non-language courses (16 points) with a C or better, including one of the department's designated core courses (all courses must be offered or cross-listed by the department and approved by the director of undergraduate studies or a departmental adviser);
+- four non-language courses (16 credits) with a C or better, including one of the department's designated core courses (all courses must be offered or cross-listed by the department and approved by the director of undergraduate studies or a departmental adviser);

-The non-language minor can be used to satisfy the Expressive Culture requirement of the College Core Curriculum.
+Only the non-language minor can be used to satisfy the Expressive Culture requirement of the College Core Curriculum.

 Non-Language Track